DC Cryogenic Modeling of Open-Source SkyWater 130 nm MOSFETs at 77 K Using BSIM4: Cryogenic CMOS Behavior

-Thus, the parameter \verb=VSAT= directly affects the transition from the linear to the saturation regime through the saturation voltage ($V_{dsat}$) and effective drain voltage ($V_{dseff}$) \cite{bsim4manual}, and therefore influences the high-$V_{DS}$ drain current and the extracted on-state current. $V_{dseff}$, is used to ensure a smooth transition near $V_{dsat}$ and is formulated in terms of $V_{dsat}$ with a model smoothing parameter \verb=DELTA=.
+Here $v$ is the carrier velocity and $E_{\mathrm{sat}}$ is the critical electrical field at which $v$ becomes saturated.
+Thus, the parameter \verb=VSAT= influences the model-predicted onset of saturation (via the computed $V_{dsat}$) and the drain current in the high-$V_{DS}$ regime, and therefore impacts the extracted $I_{on}$ \cite{bsim4manual}.
+To ensure a smooth and numerically robust transition between the linear (triode) and saturation regions in the output characteristics, BSIM4 introduces an effective drain bias $V_{dseff}$, defined as a smooth function of $V_{DS}$ and $V_{dsat}$ \cite{bsim4manual}.
+The sharpness of the transition near the knee is controlled by the model parameter \verb=DELTA=, which shapes the $I_D$--$V_{DS}$ behavior in the vicinity of $V_{dsat}$ and helps maintain continuity of derivatives for circuit simulation \cite{bsim4manual}.
 In the present 77~K extraction methodology, the measured change in saturation behavior is captured partly through \verb=VSAT=, together with the temperature-dependent shifts in threshold voltage and mobility \cite{bsim4manual}. \verb=DELTA= is modified if the data shows a non-ideal fit in the linear-to-saturation transition region of the output characteristics.